Rule-based Logic

 ,float

-) take place to ensure consistent processing.
+) are done to ensure consistent processing.

-2. Rule-based processing
+2. Rule-based Processing

 -

-The business logic validates the inputs based on defined rules (e.g., format checks, plausibility checks).
+The business logic validates the inputs based on defined rules (e.g. Format checks, plausibility checks).

 -